Prediction models

 The Luna script used to extract the features and run the

-command is available here. -
+PREDICTcommand is available here. -

 The above repository also contains the datafile for kNN imputation here.

-For simplicity, imagine these files are called m-features.txt
+For simplicity, imagine these files are called m-features.txt,

-respectively, available (relative to the
+m-luna.txt and m-data.txt respectively, available (relative to the

-current working folder) in the folder models/
+current working folder) in the folder models/.

 The Luna script a) sets up the cache, b) does some pre-processing, c)